Workshops

 Approximately 45 minutes.

-This workshop prepares writers to respond to peers’ writing through a demonstration of effective feedback practices followed by a peer response session facilitated by a workshop facilitator.
-Please note that faculty should make grading rubrics available before this workshop.
+This workshop prepares writers to respond to peers’ writing through a demonstration of effective feedback practices.
+These tips can be followed by a peer response session facilitated by a workshop facilitator if desired.

-Useful for: undergraduate or graduate classes; instructors who would like a consultant facilitated peer review session.
+Useful for: undergraduate or graduate classes conducting peer reviews; instructors who would like a consultant facilitated peer review session.

 This workshop builds upon the basics of general paragraph structure by framing each paragraph as an individual claim that works to support the overall thesis of a paper.
 We discuss strategies for defining the unique purpose of each paragraph and incorporating evidence effectively for argument development.